jadecobra/python_tdd_exercises/source/functions.rst

 ----

-The :ref:`Identity Function<test_identity_function>` takes one input, the following tests are for functions_ that take more than one.
+This :ref:`Identity Function<test_identity_function>` takes one input, the following tests are for functions_ that take more than one.

 ----